GIScience/ohsome-now-stats/notebooks/ComparisonResults.md

 Yet a changesets tags element, can contain a seperate hashtags, attribute, which is generated in most cases by the editor.
 Incase the user decides to assing, tha hashtags independently from the comment attribute, the consequence will be that the OSM STATS API will miss these.

-In case for the missingmaps hashtag, this e.g. accounts for roughly half of the missing changesets.
+In case for the MissingMaps hashtag, this e.g. accounts for roughly half of the missing changesets.

 #### Applied Filters
 The ChangesetDB does not apply any kind of filter and therefore includes all changesets into the DB.